luizcosta123/FourStore-Particular/README.md

 ## Updates:

-- Foram adicionadas opções de voltar em alguns pontos do menu.
+- Added back options to some menu points.

-- Foram criado os Regex para as validações das seguintes chaves pix: CNPJ, EMAIL e TELEFONE.
+- Regex were created for the validations of the following pix keys: CNPJ, EMAIL and PHONE.

-- Foi acrescentado o método que calcula o lucro líquido para se colocar no registro da venda.
+- The method that calculates net profit was created to be used in the sales record.

-- coloquei um contrrrole de acesso
+- Controle de acesso está sendo criado! ⭕

 ### Alguns exemplos de SKU de produtos